 Rebekah graduated from James Madison University in Harrisonburg, VA where she obtained her Bachelor’s of Science degree in Health Science with a concentration in Health Studies and a Minor in Family Studies.
 She continued her education at South University in Richmond, VA and graduated with an Associate’s degree of Applied Science as an Occupational Therapy Assistant.
 Rebekah is licensed through the National Board of Certification of Occupational Therapy.
 She completed two fieldwork assignments in pediatric settings and has been working with children/adolescents for four years.
 Her other fieldwork assignments included inpatient rehab and home health.
 She has experience working with children with diagnoses that include: Autism Spectrum Disorder, ADHD, developmental delay, depression, eating disorders, Sensory Processing Dysfunction, Oppositional Defiant Disorder, and Generalized Anxiety Disorder.
 Rebekah recently moved to the Charlotte area and loves exploring everything the city has to offer!

 Rachel graduated from Cabarrus College of Health Sciences in May of 2018 and received her license to practice in June of 2018 through the North Carolina Board of Occupational Therapy.
-In her time in school she completed and gained valuable fieldwork experience in multiple pediatric settings as well as adult inpatient and geriatrics settings.
-Through these experiences Rachel has treated an array of diagnoses including Autism, ADHD, Sensory Processing Disorder, Muscular Dystrophy, Down Syndrome, Developmental Delay, eating disorders, visual deficits and more.
+She is going on her 4th year in treating in the pediatric setting and has experience treating an array of diagnoses including Autism, ADHD, Sensory Processing Disorder, Muscular Dystrophy, Down Syndrome, Developmental Delay, eating disorders, visual deficits and more.
 She has facilitated treatments in vision therapy and feeding therapy from an OT perspective gaining valuable knowledge in the process.
+Rachel is passionate about the occupational therapy field and decided to further her education with Cabarrus College to transition from a COTA to an OT.
+She is currently in the process of receiving her masters degree in occupational therapy and is expected to graduate in 2023.
 Rachel has a passion and heart for the pediatric field and is very proud to be a part of the Therapy Talk team.
-Rachel has lived in Harrisburg/Concord area for close to 20 years now and loves to call this area home.
-Outside of work Rachel enjoys riding horses, kayaking, camping, playing volleyball and spending time with friends and family.
-Recently married, Rachel is loving spending time with her husband!
+Rachel loves spending time with her husband, Clay, and her sweet golden doodle, River.
+Outside of work Rachel enjoys riding horses, kayaking, camping and spending time with friends and family.

 Megan graduated from Cabarrus College of Health Sciences in 2018 as an Occupational Therapy Assistant.
 She completed Level 1 and Level 2 Fieldwork rotations in Pediatrics with experience in schools and home health, and completed Level 2 Fieldwork in a Rehabilitative Facility with adults.
 During her time at school she attained several certifications, including an Educator of Infant Massage Certification.
 She has experience working with Autism, ADHD, Developmental Disabilities, Down Syndrome.
 Megan has always been enthusiastic about working in Pediatrics.
 Outside of work she enjoys spending time outdoors and exploring what the world has to offer.